 It can also happen that purchased goods or services are partly used for an economic activity and partly for a non-economic activity.
 The employer may provide his/her employee with a car that can be used for business trips as well as for private journeys.
-In such a case only a part of the VAT corresponding to the business use can be claimed.
-The proportion is calculated e.g. based on the number of km driven for business and private purposes.
-The law does not strictly stipulate the method but it should be reasonable so that the taxpayer can defend it in the case of an audit by the financial authorities.
+In such a case, only a part of the VAT corresponding to the business use can be claimed.
+The proportion is calculated, e.g., based on the number of km driven for business and private purposes.
+The law does not strictly stipulate the method, but the taxpayer should be able to defend it in the case of an audit by the financial authorities.

 Some VAT payers are partially exempt.
 This means they are engaged in taxable transactions as well as in activities exempt from the VAT without credit (i.e. no right to the VAT deduction).
 They must attribute their input supplies to their output supplies based on how the input supplies are used.
 If the supplies are used for making exempt supplies without credit, for example, financial transactions or transactions in immoveable property, the input VAT incurred on such supplies cannot be recovered at all.
-We can use an example of the VAT incurred on the repair of a building, which is let to tenants.
+We can use an example of the VAT incurred on repairing a building that is rented to tenants.
 As the lease of a building is VAT-exempt without credit (unless the lessor opts for taxation), the input VAT charged on the invoices for the construction works cannot be claimed by the building owner.